chris-j-akers/i8080-javascript/README.md

 ## Components

 Below is the updated class diagram that includes the additional *Space Invaders* components.
-Again, click for larger version.

 ## Space Invaders Class Diagram